-Meet the Frontline AIDS Senior Management Team!
+Meet the Frontline AIDS Senior Management Team and Heads.

 Christine Stegling has played an active role on HIV, international development and human right for the past 20 years.
 Prior to her role as executive director as Frontline AIDS, Christine led the International Treatment Preparedness Coalition from 2013 to 2015.